balusena/kubernetes-for-devops/15-Kubernetes Autoscaling/Kubernetes Autoscaling.md

 ```
 **Note:** We can see that the wrk tool is successfully installed in our alpine pod.

-### 16.Now lets simmulate the load with this command in the pod.
+### 16.Now lets simulate the load with this command in the pod.
 ```
 ubuntu@balasenapathi:~$ kubectl exec -it traffic-generator -- sh / # apk add wrk